algolia/instantsearch-ios/Readme.md

 }
 ```

-Run your app and you will the most basic search experience: a searchbar with the number of results each time you write a query.
+Run your app and you will the most basic search experience: a `UISearchBar` with the number of results each time you write a query.

 ## Getting Help

 - **Need help**?
 Ask a question to the [Algolia Community](https://discourse.algolia.com/) or on [Stack Overflow](http://stackoverflow.com/questions/tagged/algolia).
-- **Found a bug?** You can open a [GitHub issue](https://github.com/algolia/algoliasearch-client-swift/issues)
+- **Found a bug?** You can open a [GitHub issue](https://github.com/algolia/algoliasearch-client-swift/issues).
-.
 - **Questions about Algolia?** You can search our [FAQ in our website](https://www.algolia.com/doc/faq/).